Sole Proprietorship vs LLC California: A Guide for Contractors

 Ability to expand, hire employees, or take on bigger projects.

 The Contractors State License Board (CSLB) requires all active contractors to maintain a $25,000 contractor license bond.
-Whether you operate as a sole proprietor or LLC, your bond and insurance must reflect your registered business name and license number.
-Failing to align these can lead to suspensions or fines.
+Whether you operate as a sole proprietor or LLC, your bond and insurance must exactly match your registered business name and license number.
+Failure to ensure this alignment can result in suspensions or fines.

 Sole Proprietorship for Contractors